Doc Rivers: Philadelphia 76ers (2020–2023)

-Milwaukee Bucks (2023–present)
+Milwaukee Bucks (2023–2026)

 Beginning in December 2023, Rivers began serving as an informal consultant to Milwaukee Bucks first-year coach Adrian Griffin at the team's request.
 On January 26, 2024, after firing Griffin after 43 games, the Bucks announced that Rivers was hired as their head coach.
 Rivers' first game as the Bucks' head coach was a loss to the reigning champion Denver Nuggets on January 29, 2024.

 On December 17, 2024, under the leadership of head coach Doc Rivers, the Milwaukee Bucks won the NBA Cup final against the Oklahoma City Thunder with a score of 97–81.
 This victory marked the Bucks as the second champions of this mid-season tournament, which was held in Las Vegas.
 Giannis Antetokounmpo delivered an impressive performance, recording a triple-double with 26 points, 19 rebounds, and 10 assists, earning him the title of Most Valuable Player for the event.
 Damian Lillard contributed significantly to the win with 23 points.
 The Bucks' triumph represented a turnaround in their season, as they had secured victories in 13 of their last 16 games during this period after a slow start.

+On April 13, 2026, he resigned from his position as head coach.
+Myles Turner, center for the Bucks, stated on the Game Recognize Game podcast that under Doc Rivers there was a culture of disorganization.
+Players arrived late to practices, meetings, and even trips without facing punishment.
+Rivers was accused of failing to enforce discipline and allowing players to ignore schedules and commitments.
+The situation created a chaotic environment, with reports of low-intensity practices and internal conflict between the coach and the roster during the season.